Stay tunned

 A clogged drain line can affect multiple toilets, especially if they're on the same floor.
 When drain lines are blocked, waste water has nowhere to go, causing toilets to back up.

-Test: Flush a toilet while observing a nearby shower drain.
+Test Flush a toilet while observing a nearby shower drain.
 If water bubbles up in the shower, a drain line clog is likely.

-This type of clog requires professional tools and expertise.
+Solution This type of clog requires professional tools and expertise.
 A plumber can use specialized equipment to clear the blockage.

 3. Sewer Line Issues